AngleProtocol/angle-docs/resources/audits/bug-bounty.md

 ### Assets in Scope

 The smart contracts in scope for this bounty are detailed in the [Angle bug bounty page on Immunefi](https://immunefi.com/bounty/angleprotocol/).
 They can be found on the [Core repo of the protocol](https://github.com/AngleProtocol/angle-core).
 However, only those in the Assets in Scope table are considered as in-scope of the bug bounty program.

+## Hats.finance Bug Bounty Overview

+[Hats.finance](https://hats.finance/) is a permissionless bug bounty solution.
+Every DAO token holder can deposit tokens in a vault, which will be used to pay potential white hat hackers that find vulnerabilities in any contracts in scope.
+Users depositing governance tokens can withdraw them with a 7 days delay.

+### Contracts in scope

+All Angle related contracts fall into the scope of Hats.finance bug bounty.
+These contracts can be found in the [developers documentation](https://developers.angle.money/overview/smart-contracts), or on Hats.finance [Angle bounty section](https://app.hats.finance/vaults).

+### Submitting a vulnerability

+Vulnerabilities can be submitted from [this page](https://app.hats.finance/vulnerability).
+Severity is decided by the committee according to the descriptions listed in the [Angle bounty section](https://app.hats.finance/vaults).
+The bounty is a share of the tokens deposited in the vault, depending on the severity of the bug.